psimonson/greyhack-scripts/README.md

  - routernuke.src - Script for trying all exploits against given router.

- - decipher.src - Better decipher program than original.
+ - decrypt.src - Better decipher program than original.

+ - viruswipe.src - Simple virus to render a machine useless in Grey Hack.